Zirtual Review: A Great Place To Find a VA or Should You Try Elsewhere?

 Unfortunately, the company is pretty coy about this.
 It appears to differ depending on the client and the package they have purchased from Zirtual.com to engage virtual assistants.
-According to my research, rates range from $10.00 per hour for an Assistant to $34.47 per hour for a Consultant.
+According to my research, rates range from a $10.00 hourly rate for an Assistant to $34.47 an hour for a Consultant.

 This is one of my pet hates - companies who aren’t transparent about money issues!

 Here's what Zirtual is looking for in a potential ZA:

 - Availability throughout business hours to respond to and connect with your clients